LinuxForHealth/health-patterns/enrich/README.md

 You will also need to provide a hostname for your ingress.
 What this is and how it gets created will be unique to your cloud infrastructure.

-Once you know these values, use both of them to update and save the ```helm-charts/health-patterns/values.yaml``` file in the `ingress` section as shown below.
+Once you know these values, use both of them to update the `ingress` section of the file ```helm-charts/health-patterns/values.yaml```  as shown below.

 ```
 ingress: